Your Keywords Are Not What You Think They Are

 Another patent sheds light on the role of context in refining a user's queries.
 Context, in this case, is a collection of words and phrases, associated with a single domain.
 The data for such "contexts" is obtained from large corpuses of training materials, and then likely improved and expanded with machine learning.
 These contexts help Google both index information and serve searchers better.
 For the former, Google divides "the universe of communications" into domains, which are similar to the clusters discussed above.
 By looking at a web page and the words and expressions used within it, Google can then easily figure out which context the page can be attributed to, based on the intersection of the words in a certain context and the content in the page.
 So when it looks at a page that contains terms like "the Academy", "Academy Awards", and "best motion picture", it will go "aha, this page's context is Oscars the award".

-On the user end, to determine the context of their query, Google will look at things like the user's immediate past searches and, if necessary, their entire search history.
+On the user end, to determine the context of their query, Google will look at things like the user's immediate past searches, voice search, and if necessary, their entire search history.
 In other words, if your search history implies that you are particularly interested in the oscar fish, Google may give the fish-related cluster a boost when you search for oscar, based on the contextual information it has about you as a searcher.
 So in fact, your search for "oscar" turns into "please search for "oscar" bearing in mind all you know about me, Google".

 Your search and browser history are not the only kind of "context" Google might use to refine your queries.
 Several recent patents imply that more intricate details about the searcher, such as movies they saw or music they listened to may be used to refine queries and the results returned.
 Real-time context, like the movie that's currently on, may also be used when the user makes a voice query.